CanAISolutions/canai-cursor-codex-v6.1.4/docs/codex-handover.md

 - `/schemas/airtable-v3.lock.json`: Schema drift protection and MCP enhancement configuration.

 **Machine Note**: Parse `.cursorrules` for agent constraints, `/cursor/rules/` for rule enforcement logic, and `/schemas/` for schema validation.

 ---

+## Test-First Truth Standard

+The Test-First Truth Standard is a fundamental principle in CanAI's development process.
+It states that any new feature or change must be validated through testing before it is considered complete.
+This ensures that the system remains reliable and consistent.

+---